Karen Peterson and Jeffrey Peterson v. Hill Brothers Chemical Company (2002) Alameda County Superior

 Don Lee Henderson, the primary plaintiff, worked the majority of his career following his U.S. Navy service as an construction project estimator in both Northern and Southern California.
 The nature of his work as a project estimator required him to visit numerous construction sites where asbestos-containing materials were being fabricated and installed.
 In addition, he was continuously exposed to asbestos dust while on his own employers' premises, where multiple manufacturers' asbestos-containing products were stored and fabricated, including those of defendant Eternit, Inc.

 The Kazan firm filed suit on behalf of Mr. Henderson in July 2001 and the unanimous verdict against Eternit came in mid-December: the defendant was found liable on three different theories of liabiltiy while simultaneously clearing Mr. Henderson of any negligence himself.
 Mr. Henderson was awarded over $500,000 in economic damages and $6,000,000 for pain, suffering and other non-economic damages.
 His wife and the second plaintiff in the case, Marlene Henderson, was awarded $5,000,000 for the loss of her husband's consortium and companionship caused by his mesothelioma.
 The plaintiffs' case was tried by a team of Kazan attorneys that included principal Dianna Lyons and associates Karen Creech and Carlos GuzmÃ¡n

-Bayside NY Criminal Lawyer
+Garden City NY Criminal Defense Lawyer